albaniac/autosprinkler/README.md

 ### Pi automation
 #### wiring 433mhz transmitter to Raspberry Pi
-1.Connect ATAD pin on 433mhz transmitter to 5V GPIO
+1. Connect ATAD pin on 433mhz transmitter to 5V GPIO
-2.Connect VCC pin on 433mhz transmitter to  GPIO pin 17 3.Connect GND pin on 433mhz transmitter to GND GPIO
+2. Connect VCC pin on 433mhz transmitter to  GPIO pin 17
+3. Connect GND pin on 433mhz transmitter to GND GPIO
 #### wiring 433mhz reciever to Arduino
-1.Connect 5V pin on 433mhz reciever to 5V GPIO
+1. Connect 5V pin on 433mhz reciever to 5V GPIO
-2.Connect OUT pin on 433mhz reciever to GPIO 7
+2. Connect OUT pin on 433mhz reciever to GPIO 7
-3.Connect GND pin on 433mhz reciever to GND GPIO
+3. Connect GND pin on 433mhz reciever to GND GPIO
 #### setting up Raspberry pi and Arduino
 Upload sprinklercontroller.ino to Arduino.
 Upload ???.py to Raspberry Pi and run to turn on sprinkler system, run ???.py again to turn off sprinkler system.